 A federal work program that provides jobs to help pay for educational expenses.
 This program encourages community service and work related to the student's course of study.
-Students will be paid at least the federal minimum wage and can work up to 15 hours per week.
+Students will be paid at least the state minimum wage and can work up to 15 hours per week.

 Other Helpful Links